SUMMARY OF ARTICLE 12 PROVISIONS

 2. COLA Provisions

-• When Effective: July 1, 2024.
+- When Effective: July 1, 2024.
 COLA increases will be applied during a member’s regular COLA month (pursuant to state law, the month following the anniversary of their retirement).
-Payments expected to begin in August 2024 and will be retroactive to July for retirees eligible to receive their 2024 COLA in the month of July.
+Payments will begin in July 2024.

 Note: Based on the effective date of this section, only those retirees who are eligible to receive a COLA in July 2024 and thereafter will get the full COLA amount applied this year (eligibility for COLA is the month following your anniversary date of retirement).
 Eligible Members whose 2024 COLA was applied to their benefit in June or prior will receive the full COLA on their regularly scheduled COLA month beginning in 2025.